Casual sex: Sexual revolution

 During the sexual revolution in the United States and Europe during the 1960s and 1970s, social attitudes to sexual issues underwent considerable changes.
 The advent of "the pill" and other forms of birth control, the Women's Liberation movement, and the legalization of abortion in many countries are believed to have led to a wider practice of casual sex.
 That is also due in part to the younger generation's rejection of their parents' dating and matrimonial ideals and the rise of college party culture.
 In response to that insurgence in the 1960s, single women were denied access to birth control pills by their healthcare providers.
 That type of pushback is consistently observed throughout studies of the evolution of American sexual morals and beliefs.
 Younger generations are encouraged by their elders to engage in sexual activity only if it is within the bounds of marriage and for procreative purposes.

 Contemporary

 In the United States, one-time sexual encounters among college-aged students are growing increasingly common; nearly 70% of people in that age group have partaken in casual sex at least once because of their newfound adult identities and freedom to explore their sexualities.

 Data from 2007 to 2017 indicates that there has been a decline in casual sex among young adults.
 A 2021 study attributed the decline to reduced alcohol consumption, increased video gaming, and a larger share of young adults living with their parents.

-Impact of COVID-19

-Casual sex is a high-risk activity during COVID-19 and research has shown that many people are limiting contact with sexual partners outside their social bubbles.
-When public health guidelines exist, the suggestions are fairly consistent: ‘solo sex’ and sex with a housemate (spouse, roommate, etc.) are safest and masks and disinfection (hand washing, shower, etc.) are essential for sex with a partner outside one's social bubble.